Earl of Cromartie: Second creation

 Lady Cromartie was succeeded according to the special remainder by her second surviving son, Lord Francis, the second Earl.
 As Viscount Tarbat he had been sub-lieutenant in the Shropshire Yeomanry in 1876 and was later a Major in the 2nd Volunteer Battalion of the Seaforth Highlanders and served as a Vice-Lord-Lieutenant and Deputy Lieutenant of Ross and Cromarty.
-Lord Cromartie had no sons and on his death in 1893 the titles fell into abeyance between his two surviving daughters, Lady Sibell Lilian and Lady Constance.
+Lord Cromartie had no sons and on his death in 1893 the titles fell into abeyance between his two surviving daughters, Lady Sibell Lilian and Lady Constance (by regulation 3. of the remainder).
 The abeyance was terminated in 1895 in favour of the elder daughter, Sibell Lilian, who became the third Countess.
 In 1899, she married Edward Walter Blunt (1869–1949), son of Major-General Charles Harris Blunt, great-grandson of Sir Henry Blunt, 2nd Baronet (see Blunt baronets).
 He assumed the additional surname of Mackenzie in 1905.
 However, Lady Cromartie later discontinued the use of the surname Blunt.
 She was succeeded by her eldest son, the fourth Earl.
 He was also a Major in the Seaforth Highlanders and fought in the Second World War.
 From 1940 to 1945, he was a Prisoner of War.
 Lord Cromartie was also a member of the Ross and Cromarty County Council.
 In 1979, he discontinued the use of the surname Blunt for himself and his son and was recognized by the Lord Lyon as Cabarfeidh (Chief) of Clan Mackenzie.
 Since 1989, the titles have been held by his only son, the fifth Earl.
 As a male-line descendant of Sir Henry Blunt, 2nd Baronet, he is also in remainder to this title.
 He is also in remainder to the earldom of Sutherland, which can descend through female lines, but not to the dukedom of Sutherland and the subsidiary titles presently attached to it, as these can only descend through male lines.

 The family seat is Castle Leod, near Dingwall in Ross-shire.